andresilveira/frontend-extended-code-challenge/README.md

 Additionally, the flow engine (with the provided rule-set) should not be circular.

-#Information
-Please see the [mockup](https://raw.githubusercontent.com/hubrick/frontend-extended-code-challenge/master/frontend-challenge-flow-mockup.png) below to get a better idea of the flow
+# Mockup
+See the following mockup of what the UI is expected to look like:
 ![](https://raw.githubusercontent.com/hubrick/frontend-extended-code-challenge/master/frontend-challenge-flow-mockup.png)

-#Instructions
+# Instructions
 - Please don't spend more than 4 hours.
 We don't expect a production-ready solution.
 - Just use pure JavaScript for the flow logic implementation (no underscore and other libraries)
+- Unit tests and bundler/task runner are a plus.
 - Use pure CSS for the styling of the UI - no external libraries
-- Unit tests and bundler/task runner are a plus.

-#What we're looking for:
+# What we're looking for:
 - Code quality
 - Correctness
 - Technical choices

-#Submission
+# Submission
 Please push your code to a GitHub repository (or similar) and let us know when it's ready to for review.
 We appreciate your time and energy completing the coding exercise and will review your solution as quickly as possible.